BenjaminBelanger/music-sync-backend/README.md

 # musicsync-backend

 This is the WebSocket server for the <b>MusicSync</b> application.
-It is designed to work alongside the [MusicSync](https://github.com/BenjaminBelanger/music-sync-backend) frontend application to enable real-time music synchronization between users.
+It is designed to work alongside the [MusicSync](https://github.com/BenjaminBelanger/music-sync-backend) frontend desktop application to enable real-time music synchronization between users.